-Installation consists of removing the transom, mullion and sash sections, making good and retaining the surrounding frame.
+Installation for insert windows consists of removing the transom, mullion and sash sections, making good and retaining the surrounding frame.

 PVCu inserts are made to your configuration and installed, all of which is carried out on site.

 Providing your existing windows are in good condition this can be an ideal solution.
 The process for all retrofitted timber double glazing is to remove your existing single glazing and replace it with new double glazed units together with colour matched external beading.
 Closing sashes generally cannot be retro fitted so replacements will be needed.
 New handles are standard and extra security hardware can be fitted as required.

 As with PVCu, if your frames (even double hung) are in good order they can be modified to accept double glazing.
 If not, replacements can be supplied.